-- Packaged foods must be checked for:

-- clear labelling;

-- damage to packaging that exposes food;

-- corroded, damaged, leaking or bulging containers.

-- the oldest within-date stock is used first;

-- Food is thrown away at its "use-by" date;

-- Food is regularly checked to make sure it is within its "bestbefore" date.
+- Packaged foods must be checked for: - clear labelling; - damage to packaging that exposes food; - corroded, damaged, leaking or bulging containers. - the oldest within-date stock is used first; - Food is thrown away at the end of its "use-by" date; - Food is regularly checked to make sure it is within its "bestbefore" date.